jakehawken/Concurrency/README.md

 ## Requirements

 `PeriodicFetcher` uses the [RxSwift](https://github.com/ReactiveX/RxSwift) library.
-This is included as a dependency and requires not extra setup other than running the 'pod install' command.
+This is included as a dependency and requires no extra setup other than running the 'pod install' command.
 The included Rakefile makes use of the [Synx](https://github.com/venmo/synx) tool by Venmo as well as [XCPretty](https://github.com/supermarin/xcpretty).
 Running `rake setup` will install these dependencies.

 ## Installation